E-Verification Compliance for Business Owners

 While employers are now using staff scheduling software to track their documented employees and schedule their work, undocumented employees hold over 7 million jobs in the United States.
 By employing individuals from this category, employers can ignore labor laws such as age restrictions, minimum wage, and acceptable working conditions with little risk of repercussions.
 It is for these and many other reasons that employers are required by law to verify that each of their employees are authorized to work in the U.S. Each employee, whether a native born U.S. Citizen or a foreign visitor on a work visa, must have an I-9 form on file with the employer in case the federal government needs documentation of their work eligibility.

 In Arizona, and a number of other states, the employer is not only required to ensure an I-9 form is completed for each new worker, the information from the completed I-9 must also be entered into the Immigration Service’s E-Verify program.
 Please note, E-Verify can only be used for newly-hired employees.
 Employers are not allowed to use the E-Verify system to “check out” the status of existing employees (except under special circumstances authorized by law).
+If you’re considering moving to cloud-based services and solutions, you should check out the advantages of The Cloud first.

 E-Verify is an online program that searches the U.S. Department of Homeland Security and Social Security Administration databases to find information about employees and if they are legally able to work for an employer.
 Over 400,000 employers use this method to confirm their employees’ work eligibility because it is easy and in most cases instant.
 Some states and federal employment contracts require employers to use E-Verify to confirm that their employees can work for them.